Saeed Zamanian (director)

 Saeed Zamanian (سعید زمانیان; 21 March 1985) is an Iranian filmmaker, screenwriter.

 Saeed Zamanian holds a master's degree in directing from the College of Fine Arts (University of Tehran) and graduated from the Iranian Youth Cinema Society.

 He began his career as a writer and director in 2003 with theater.
 The short film The Feast of the Goat (2019) is one of his most successful short films internationally.
-Also, the film Sedative, starring Elnaz Shakerdoost, Hassan Pourshirazi, Saber Abar and Behnaz Jafari, is Saeed Zamanian's first feature film.
+Also, the film Single Mum, starring Elnaz Shakerdoost, Hassan Pourshirazi, Saber Abar and Behnaz Jafari, is Saeed Zamanian's first feature film.

+Withdrawal from Fajr Film Festival

+In 2026, Zamanian announced the withdrawal of his feature film Single Mum (Aram Bakhsh) from the competition section of the 44th Fajr Film Festival.
+The film had been selected for the festival's main competition section (Soda-ye Simorgh).
+Zamanian stated that he was withdrawing from the festival in respect for those who had lost their lives during the recent protests in Iran.
+The withdrawal was reported as the first announced withdrawal by a director of a film selected for that year's Fajr Film Festival.
+The film's first assistant director, Javad Ganji, was among those killed during the protests.